Skip to main content

 LEXINGTON, Ky.
 (Feb.
 13, 2023) — The University of Kentucky Appalachian Center and the Center for Service-Learning and Civic Engagement's AppalachiaCorps program will continue for Summer 2023.

 ApppalachiaCorps connects students with organizations in Eastern Kentucky and the greater Appalachian region, providing them a summer internship opportunity concentrating on their career goals.
-Participants will acquire valuable leadership and networking skills
+Participants will acquire valuable leadership and networking

 Video produced by UK Public Relations and Strategic Communication and Marketing and Brand Strategy.
 To view captions for this video, push play and click on the CC icon in the bottom right-hand corner of the screen.
 If using a mobile device, click on the "thought bubble" in the same area.